-- (f) Payment and Delivery of Option Units.
-Payment for Option Units shall be made on the Option Closing Date by wire transfer in Federal (same day) funds by deposit of the price for the Option Units being purchased to the Company upon delivery to the Underwriters of certificates (in form and substance satisfactory to the Underwriters) representing the Option Units (or through the full fast transfer facilities of DTC) for the account of the Underwriters.
-The certificates representing the Option Units to be delivered will be in such denominations and registered in such names as the Representative request not less than two Business Days prior to the Closing Date or the Option Closing Date, as the case may be, and will be made available to the Representative for inspection, checking and packaging at the aforesaid office of the Company's transfer agent or correspondent not less than one full Business Day prior to the Closing Date or the Option Closing Date, as the case may be. - Representative's Warrants.
-The Company hereby agrees to issue to the Representative (and/or its designees) on the Closing Date and each Option Closing Date, Warrants to purchase a number of shares of Common Stock equal to up to an aggregate of 5% of number of Units issued at such closing (the "Representative's Warrants").
-The Representative's Warrants shall be exercisable, in whole or in part, commencing 180 days from the Effective Date and expiring on the five-year anniversary of the Effective Date at an initial exercise price of \$ per share of Common Stock, which is equal to one hundred and ten percent (110%) of the initial public offering price of a Share of Common Stock comprising a portion of a Firm Unit.
-The Representative's Warrants and the Common Stock issuable upon exercise of the Representative's Warrants are hereinafter referred to collectively as the "Representative's Securities." - 2.
-Representations and Warranties of the Company.
-The Company represents, warrants and covenants to, and agrees with, each of the Underwriters that, as of the date hereof and as of the Closing Date: - (a) The Company has prepared and filed with the Securities and Exchange Commission (the "Commission") a registration statement on Form S-1 (Registration No. 333-196635), and amendments thereto, and related preliminary prospectuses for the registration under the Securities Act of 1933, as amended (the "Securities Act"), of the Securities which registration statement, as so amended (including post-effective amendments, if any), has been declared effective by the Commission and copies of which have heretofore been delivered to the Underwriters.
+(f) Payment and Delivery of Option Shares and/or Option Series A Warrants and/or Option Series B Warrants.
+Payment for Option Shares and/or Option Series A Warrants and/or Option Series B Warrants shall be made on the Option Closing Date by wire transfer in Federal (same day) funds by deposit of the price for the Option Shares and/or Option Series A Warrants and/or Option Series B Warrants being purchased to the Company upon delivery to the Underwriters of certificates (in form and substance satisfactory to the Underwriters) representing such Option Shares and/or Option Series A Warrants and/or Option Series B Warrants (or through the full fast transfer facilities of DTC) for the account of the Underwriters.
+The certificates representing the Option Shares and/or Option Series A Warrants and/or Option Series B Warrants and/or Option Series B Warrants and/or Option Series B Warrants and/or Option Series A Warrants and/or Option Series B Warrants and/or Option Series A Warrants and/or Option Series B Warrants to be delivered will be in such denominations and registered in such names as the Representative request not less than two Business Days prior to the Closing Date or the Option Closing Date, as the case may be, and will be made available to the Representative for inspection, checking and packaging at the aforesaid office of the Company's transfer agent or correspondent not less than one full Business Day prior to the Closing Date or the Option Closing Date, as the case may be.

+(g) Representative's Warrants.
+The Company hereby agrees to issue to the Representative (and/or its designees) on the Closing Date and each Option Closing Date, Warrants to purchase a number of shares of Common Stock equal to up to an aggregate of 5% of number of Shares issued at such closing (the "Representative's Warrants").
+The Representative's Warrants shall be exercisable, in whole or in part, commencing 180 days from the Effective Date and expiring on the five-year anniversary of the Effective Date at an initial exercise price of \$ per share of Common Stock, which is equal to one hundred and ten percent (110%) of the initial public offering price of a Firm Unit.
+The Representative's Warrants and the Common Stock issuable upon exercise of the Representative's Warrants are hereinafter referred to collectively as the "Representative's Securities."

+2. Representations and Warranties of the Company.
+The Company represents, warrants and covenants to, and agrees with, each of the Underwriters that, as of the date hereof and as of the Closing Date:

+(a) The Company has prepared and filed with the Securities and Exchange Commission (the "Commission") a registration statement on Form S-1 (Registration No. 333-196635), and amendments thereto, and related preliminary prospectuses for the registration under the Securities Act of 1933, as amended (the "Securities Act"), of the Securities which registration statement, as so amended (including post-effective amendments, if any), has been declared effective by the Commission and copies of which have heretofore been delivered to the Underwriters.
 The registration statement, as amended at the time it became effective, including the prospectus, financial statements, schedules, exhibits and other information (if any) deemed to be part of the registration statement at the time of effectiveness pursuant to Rule 430A under the